 - a simple graphical user interface.

 We’ve been testing the Synology RT2600ac with the Billion 8800NL R2 for many months and performance and reliability are outstanding.
-We will be publishing a review of the Synology RT2600ac imminently.
+We have published a review of the Synology RT2600ac, which you can read by clicking on the following link:

 The Billion 8800NL R2 used standalone is a cheaper alternative, with SNR tweaking (ADSL), fibre broadband compatibility (VDSL2) and G.INP capability (VDSL2)